 During the second quarter of 2025, the sodium sulfite prices in France reached 350 USD/MT in June.
 In France, sodium sulfite prices were driven by steady demand from the paper, food preservation, and industrial treatment sectors.
 Imports from other European Union countries and Asia played an important role in balancing supply, with costs shaped by shipping charges and port handling.
 Feedstock sulfur availability and high energy tariffs influenced domestic production economics.
 Regulatory compliance with European Union environmental and food safety standards added certification expenses, while domestic transportation further contributed to overall procurement costs.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the sodium sulfite prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing sodium sulfite prices.

 Q2 2025: